pektin/jam/docs/jam/control-flow/conditionals.rst

 Conditionals group a section of instructions and execute them depending on whether a condition has been met or not.

-Jam has two kinds of conditionals: A if conditional and a case conditional.
+Jam has two kinds of conditionals: A "if" conditional and a "case" conditional.

 Syntax
 ======